 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
 Biological products have alternatives that are called biosimilars.
 Generally, generics and biosimilars work just as well as the brand name drug or original biological product and usually cost less.
-There are generic drug substitutes available for many brand name drugs and biosimilar alternatives for some original biological products.
+There are generic drug substitutes available for many 2025 Evidence of Coverage for MVP Medicare WellSelect Plus with Part D (PPO) Chapter 5 Using the plan's coverage for Part D prescription drugs brand name drugs and biosimilar alternatives for some original biological products.
 Some biosimilars are interchangeable biosimilars and, depending on state law, may be substituted for the original biological product at the pharmacy without needing a new prescription, just like generic drugs can be substituted for brand name drugs.
 See Chapter 12 for definitions of the types of drugs that may be on the Drug List.